rmanelloeth/fhe_chat/README.md

 3. **FHE Handle**: Encryption creates an FHE handle (bytes32)
 4. **On-Chain Storage**: FHE handle stored in Message struct on-chain
 5. **Retrieval**: Messages can be retrieved as FHE handles
-6. **Decryption**: FHE handles can be decrypted client-side via FHE relayer (original text stored in localStorage for display)
+6. **Decryption**: FHE handles can be decrypted client-side via FHE relayer

 ---